Athos-0day/Think-like-a-programmer/README.md

 Check_sort_array : Check if an Integer array is sort or not.

 My_first_cipher : This is an implementation of the Cesar's cipher with a shift of 3 characters.

+## Solving problems with pointers and dynamic memory :
+---

+String_first_approach : This is an implementation of the string module which you can determine the end of the string by the last element of the array: null.